 I’ve also searched throughout my life for information about emotions as I experienced them – as precise messages from others or from our instinctual selves – but much of the information we have about emotions tells us to stop the natural flow of the emotions or place them into simplistic categories (these emotions are good, and those emotions are bad) – all of which mirror that early socialization we get on which emotions are acceptable and unacceptable.
 I’ve researched continually, and though there are fascinating pieces here and there, I haven’t found any other approach to emotions that explains all of them in useful ways.

 As I delved deeper into my work, I began to research my own ideas with intense scrutiny.
 Because I was working with so many traumatized people, I didn’t want to champion ideas if they weren’t valid.
 My research led me to leave my metaphysical career in 2003 and return to college.
-For the past seven years, I’ve studied sociology, anthropology, behavioral economics, psychology, neurology, and social psychology.
-What’s been really edifying is that I’ve been able to gauge my work against theories and research in the social sciences – and I’ve found that the emotional aspects of my work are uniquely valid and useful.
-I’m glad to return to them.
+For the past ten years, I’ve studied sociology, anthropology, behavioral economics, psychology, neurology, social psychology, and education.
+What's been really edifying is that I’ve been able to gauge my work against theories and research in the social sciences – and I’ve found that the emotional aspects of my work are uniquely valid and useful.
+I'm glad to return to them.

-With the publication of The Language of Emotions, I’ve been able to retrieve the truly original work I do with the emotions while gently removing the metaphysical concepts that don’t stand up to serious scrutiny.
+With the publication of The Language of Emotions, I was able to retrieve the truly original work I did with the emotions while gently removing the metaphysical concepts that didn’t stand up to serious scrutiny.

 Well, they’re a huge stumbling block for us, and our understanding of emotions lags far behind our understanding of nearly every other aspect of life.
 We can chart the universe and split the atom, but we can’t seem to understand or manage our natural emotional reactions to provoking situations.
 We turn to science or spiritual teachings to increase our knowledge of ourselves and the world around us, but we ignore the most basic and innate source of knowledge we possess – our emotions.
 We’re intellectually brilliant, physically resourceful, spiritually imaginative … but emotionally underdeveloped.